mgaman/TFL-tube-arrivals-board-ESP32-TFT-Arduino/README.md

 - Added a checkbox for saving the selected station as the default station.
 Upon next boot the Select Station screen is skipped.
 However if you want to select a new default station just press on the screen at boot time and keep pressing until the [Select Station](#defaultstation) screen reappears.
 <p align="center"><img width="50%" src="images/IMG_0069.jpg"></p>

+## 0.1.4
+- Discovered a clash when compiling the code in the Windows environment.
+In Linux files names are case sensitive and in Windows case-insensitive.
+As a result I had to rename "wifi.h" to "WiFiAr.h" to avoid clashing with Arduinos "WiFi.h"